eclipse/kuksa.val/kuksa-val-server/README.md

 git clone --recursive https://github.com/eclipse/kuksa.val.git
 ```

-### Using devcontainer
-If you are using [Visual Studio Code](https://code.visualstudio.com), and have a running version of   [Docker](https://docs.docker.com/) on your computer, KUKSA.val provides a [devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration.
-Simply go to the VSCode command palette and use `Remote-Containers: Open Folder in Container...` to open the cloned KUKSA.val folder, or, if you already opened the folder in your local VSCode instance, choose `Remote-Containers: Reopen in Container...`

-**Note**: If you are using Docker Desktop or Rancher Desktop on a Mac OS, by default the VM used to run Dockers does not contain enough RAM to build KUKSA.val.
-Increase the RAM allocation for Docker to at least 4 GB in the [Docker Desktop](https://docs.docker.com/desktop/mac/#preferences) or [Rancher Desktop](https://docs.rancherdesktop.io) preferences.

-Once the devcontainer is running you can continue with [compiling](#compiling).

 ### Manually install dependencies
 First install the required packages.
 On Ubuntu 20.04 this can be achieved by